-Episcopal services began in 1829, three years before the city was incorporated, and the parish was incorporated in 1834.
+Episcopal services began in 1829, three years before the city was incorporated, and the parish was organized in 1834.
 In 1842, the church was granted the zenith of Billy Goat Hill, not much of a hill, as hills go, but the highest ground within the city limits at the time.
 The church bought the rest of the square.
 When the Civil War came, Union soldiers burned the church to the ground.
-The church came together in temporary structures, a residential district grew up around it, and the city granted the church the anomaly of remaining and building up from the middle of the street.
+The church came together in temporary structures, a residential district grew up around it, and the city granted the church the anomaly of remaining in and building up from the middle of the street.

-Now, city officials say a cemetery did exist here once, founded sometime between the first Episcopal services in the city in 1829 and St. John’s Episcopal’s consideration of purchasing the remainder of the hill.
+In 2001, city officials said a cemetery existed here once, founded sometime between the first Episcopal services in the city in 1829 and the church’s consideration of purchasing the remainder of the hill.
 Electric authority workers were digging the two-acre site so that St. John’s Episcopal might jumpstart downtown housing, a townhome project called Parks at the Cathedral.
-According to city records, no cemetery should remain here.
-City records show the church relocated the cemetery in 1859, though its relocation site is less than clear.
-The city’s historic preservation planners say that perhaps unmarked graves were overlooked during the relocation.
+According to city records, no cemetery should remain.
+(Bad pun.)
+City records showed the church relocated the cemetery in 1859, though its relocation site seemed less than clear.
+The city’s historic preservation planners said that perhaps unmarked graves were overlooked during the relocation.
 The cemetery buried or lost in Billy Goat Hill precedes even the oldest acknowledged city cemetery, established by Charles Willey in 1852.

-Paul Krutco, senior director of the Jacksonville Economic Development Commission and director of the Downtown Development Authority, says that when you redevelop the older part of a city, these are the kinds of things that can happen.
+Paul Krutco, senior director of the Jacksonville Economic Development Commission and director of the Downtown Development Authority, said that when you redevelop the older part of a city, these are the kinds of things that can happen.
 Edgar Allan Poe’s tell-tale hearts and black cats.